Did you know that love not only makes us happier, it can even make us healthier?

 A happier marriage equals a healthier heart

-treasured.
-A similar study of 10,000 married men showed that men who felt their wives didn't show them love had twice as much angina (chest pain) as men who felt love from their wives.
+Research suggests that people which strong support systems, which includes a happy, trusting marriage, engage in healthier behaviors and are better to handle stress, thus reducing their risk of atherosclerosis (blockage in arteries), stroke and other types of heart problems.
+A 1976 Israeli study of 10,000 married men showed that men who felt their wives didn't show them love had twice as much angina (chest pain) as men who felt love from their wives.
 This was despite high cardiovascular risk factors.

 The power of physical touch